knative/docs/docs/install/README.md

 ## Installing Knative with Gloo

 [Install with Gloo](./Knative-with-Gloo.md): Gloo functions as a lightweight gateway for Knative.
-Choose this option if you don't require service mesh in your cluster and want a lighter-weight alternative to Istio.
-Note that _the Knative Eventing component_ is not supported by Gloo at this time.
+Choose this option if you don't require a service mesh in your cluster and want a lightweight alternative to Istio.
+Gloo supports all documented Knative features, as well as extensions to Serving such as Eventing and Monitoring.

 ## Installing Knative with Istio